twhui/LiteFlowNet/README.md

 <strong>NEW!
 Our extended work (LiteFlowNet2) is now available at https://github.com/twhui/LiteFlowNet2</strong>.

-The code package comes as the modified Caffe from <a href="https://lmb.informatik.uni-freiburg.de/resources/software.php">DispFlowNet</a> and <a href="https://github.com/lmb-freiburg/flownet2">FlowNet2</a> with our new layers, scripts, and trained models.

 # License and Citation
 All code and other materials (including but not limited to the paper, figures, and tables) are provided for research purposes only and without any warranty.
 Any commercial use requires our consent.
 When using any parts of the code package or the paper (<i>LiteFlowNet: A Lightweight Convolutional Neural Network for Optical Flow Estimation</i>) in your work, please cite the following paper: